6 Spatial and temporal patterns of the terrestrial carbon cycle

 Let’s first step outside the atmosphere and focus on the solar geometry to understand \(I_\mathrm{TOA}\).
 Solar geometry describes the cyclical movement of the Earth around the sun and how the resulting cyclically varying amount of solar energy that reaches the Earth.
 The top-of-the atmosphere perspective is relevant to separate atmospheric effects from planetary effects.

-\(I_\mathrm{TOA}\) scales in proportion with the solar constant \(I_S\) (1360.8 W m-2) and is inversely proportional to the square of the distance between the Earth and the sun (\(r_E\)). \[ I_\mathrm{TOA} = I_S r_E^{-2} \cos \theta_z \tag{6.3}\] \(\theta_z\) is the solar zenith angle.
+\(I_\mathrm{TOA}\) scales in proportion to the solar constant \(I_S\) (1360.8 W m-2) and is inversely proportional to the square of the distance between the Earth and the sun (\(r_E\)). \[ I_\mathrm{TOA} = I_S r_E^{-2} \cos \theta_z \tag{6.3}\] \(\theta_z\) is the solar zenith angle.
 The term \(\cos \theta_z\) accounts for the dependence of the solar radiation on the angle at which the sun’s rays reach the Earth surface (no terrain considered).
 It varies cyclically over the course of a day (with hour-of-day) and over the course of a year (with day-of-year).
 The zenith angle is zero when the sun is directly above the observer - in the zenith (Figure 6.2).
 At this point, the intensity of the solar radiation is at its maximum.

 Note that \(r_E\) is not constant over the course of a year as the Earth rotates around the sun not following a perfect circle but an ellipse.